 Once you have all your actual costs you’ll need to work out the portion to claim on your taxes.
 Here are the steps you need to follow:

-- Divide the total costs of the bills equally by each room (either equally or by floor space);
+- Divide the total costs of the bills by each room (either equally or by floor space);

 - Multiply this percentage by the total cost for each room to work out your claim for business use.

 Eddie is a sole trader and works from home.
 His apartment has a bedroom, bathroom, kitchen and living room.
 His electricity bill for the year is £850 therefore his claim for working from home as self-employed is:

 - Total number of rooms = 4

 - The total cost of electricity in each room £850/4 = £212.50

 - Eddie spends 70% of his time in his living room working and 10% of his time in his bedroom working.